alexrussellbrookes/PEPPERChart/README.md

-# PEPPERChart: Basic charting library for Android
+# PEPPERChart: Basic charting for Android
 ![](https://github.com/alexrussellbrookes/PEPPERChart/blob/master/images/PEPPER_Logo.jpg)

 PEPPERChart is designed to make the construction of charts for Android as straight-forward as possible.
 It leverages the power of the